 Developmental English and Adult Basic Education

 Developmental English classes (English 94 and 95) are designed to prepare you for the entry-level expectations of English 101 as well as the academic writing expectations of college courses in general.
 You will be strengthening your reading comprehension and analysis strategies for college textbooks, writing summaries, paraphrases, paragraphs, and a variety of essay types.
 Adult Basic Education classes are designed to prepare students to be successful in college level courses.
 Emphasis is on reading and writing skill development for educational and career pathways.
 Successful completion of these courses may qualify you--and successful completion of ENGL 95 qualifies you--for English 101.

 In the ESLA composition courses (ESLA 113, 115, 117) you will learn how to craft essays that will meet the expectations of the audience in an academic setting, including engaging the reader and clearly conveying your ideas.
 Based on current second language acquisition theory, research, and needs analyses, these courses are designed specifically to help ESL students write with logical organization and control of grammar in a variety of essay types.
 Reading for academic purposes, paraphrasing-skill development, and incorporating source information are also emphasized.
 Successful completion of ESLA 117 qualifies you for English 101.

-After you complete the Placement Scorecard, you’ll have the chance to talk to an advisor about which course is best for you from among the courses that are available to you.
+After completing the English placement process, you’ll have the chance to talk to an advisor about which course is best for you from among the courses that are available to you.
 We look forward to your time here at Whatcom and to assisting you in any way we can.